 - Help with coping with financial and health issues and others (including drug use), especially with librarians working in partnership with appropriate specialists.
 Librarians can direct people to authoritative text and videos for guidance.
 Result?
 More self-help.
 Less dependence on government services, as well as less vulnerability to quacks and con artists of all kinds

 - More powerful economic engines in our communities.
 In 2011, Texas public libraries collectively “were found to provide $2.407 billion in benefits while costing less than $0.545 billion, a return on investment of $4.42 of verifiable local economic activity for each dollar invested.”
-Needless to say, libraries can be catnip for local entrepreneurs in search of information, and the endowment could bring them new resources.
+Other evidence shows a high RoI for libraries.
+Among many other benefits, libraries can be catnip for local entrepreneurs in search of information, and the endowment could bring them new resources.

 - Revitalization of rural communities and now-declining neighborhoods in urban areas.
 Imagine living hundreds of miles or more from even adequately stocked local library branches.
 Ebooks downloaded from home could be life-changers for many.
 National digital libraries supported by the endowment would vastly increase the number of ebooks available even in the most remote locations.
 In cities, the endowment could help make more books available 24/7 without children and parents having to venture out after dark.

 - Millions more for e-resources and librarians to help make them available to their communities.
 Online career and job-related resources, programs to help start a new business —those are examples of the types of e-content that is made more valuable having trusted “guides on the side” (aka librarians).

 - Far more books and other items online for students at private, charter, and parochial schools.
 Same for home-schooled students.
 The endowment will not multiply online library resources just for public school students, even though we are big believers in public education.